Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How To Get An Idaho Resale Certificate

 When a business purchases inventory to resell, it can often do so without paying sales tax.
-In order to do so, the retailer will need to provide an Idaho Sales Tax Resale Certificate to their vendor.
+To do so, the retailer needs to provide its vendor with an Idaho Sales Tax Resale Certificate.

 Learn how the Idaho Resale Certificate works, how to get one, and more.